HamidByte/The-API-Project/README.md

 ## Acknowledgments

-Thank you to the open-source community for providing valuable tools and libraries.
+We express our gratitude to the open-source community for their invaluable contributions, which have played a pivotal role in enhancing our project by providing essential tools and libraries.